 6 |

-Multiple violations arising out of the same occurrence will result in only a single assessment of points.
+Multiple violations arising from the same occurrence will result in only a single assessment of points.